gitlabhq/gitlabhq/doc/user/project/pages/custom_domains_ssl_tls_certification/ssl_tls_concepts.md

 offer free certificates, aiming to make the internet more secure to everyone.
 The most popular is [Let's Encrypt](https://letsencrypt.org/), which issues certificates trusted by most of browsers, it's open source, and free to use.
-See our tutorial on [how to secure your GitLab Pages website with Let's Encrypt](../lets_encrypt_for_gitlab_pages.md).
+See [GitLab Pages integration with Let's Encrypt](../custom_domains_ssl_tls_certification/lets_encrypt_integration.md) to enable HTTPS on your custom domain.

 Similarly popular are [certificates issued by CloudFlare](https://www.cloudflare.com/ssl/), which also offers a [free CDN service](https://blog.cloudflare.com/cloudflares-free-cdn-and-you/).